benclifford/2018-nottingham-prereq/README.md

 This will both verify that your installation works, and also download some Haskell packages that are needed during the tutorial.
-This will save time when you come to use them during the tutorial so that you do not need to download them over the Haskell eXchange wifi.
+This will save time when you come to use them during the tutorial so that you do not need to download them over the local network.
 So please follow these steps even if you know your 'stack' installation already works.